Course Outline

 -

-Define data integrity with reference to types of integrity and risks to data integrity in a public sector setting.
+Define data integrity with reference to types of integrity and the risks to data integrity in governmental databases.

 -

-Apply basic SQL functions for cleaning string variables in a database, tailored to government data sets.
+Apply basic SQL functions for use in cleaning string variables in a government database.

 -

-Develop basic SQL queries for use on government databases to support data integrity and accuracy.
+Develop basic SQL queries for use on government databases to ensure data accuracy and reliability.

 -

-Describe the process involved in verifying the results of cleaning data to ensure reliability for government reporting.
+Describe the process involved in verifying the results of cleaning data for government use.

 Analyze Data to Answer Questions